Kushwanth7/technologies/README.md

 # technologies
-Repository consisting test scripts for various technologies
+Repository consisting of test scripts for various technologies